Belt conveyors from mk for almost all industrial applications

 Small conveyors and belt conveyors with minimal obstructing contours are particularly suited to confined spaces.

 We developed the GUF-P Mini Small Conveyor specifically for this purpose.
-Thanks to its minimal installation height of 35 mm, this series is ideal for use in complex systems where space is at a premium.
-Since the belt recirculation is integrated in the conveyor frame, the conveyor can even be placed directly on the machine bed.
-It is available in lengths of 360 to 5,000 mm and in belt widths of 75 to 150 mm.
+Thanks to its minimal installation height of 30 mm, this series is ideal for use in complex systems where space is at a premium.
+It is available in lengths of 350 to 3,000 mm and in belt widths of 50 to 300 mm.

 GUF-P MINI